caaravn/gitnotes/README.md

   1> Container Runtime ( Container run time manages container iside the pods) 2> Kubelet ( After scheduler decides kubelet wiil create the pod, Interacts with both container and node)
   3) Kube proxy (critical role in enabling communication and networking between pods and services)

+Architecture work flow-
+1> we get a request to create the application pod
+2> the request goes to API server and gets validated and updates info in etcd 3> and the request goes to scheduler which decides the suitable node to create the application pod and same updates info in etcd
+4> Now kubelet will cteate the pod
+5> After that kube proxy will enable the network rules for communication
+             If pod gets crashed or any wrong happens 6> Now control manager identifies the incident and again inform to scheduler for replacement

 what is kubernetes?